From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: Classical Linkage Attacks

-We revisit two canonical incidents with different structural properties: (i) the Netflix Prize dataset~\citep{narayanan2008robust}, where linkage relies on matching a sparse and noisy auxiliary trace against a large anonymized corpus, and (ii) the AOL search logs~\citep{aol_search_log}, where linkage emerges through open-ended narrowing and corroboration over behavioral traces.
+We revisit two canonical incidents with different structural properties: the Netflix Prize dataset~\citep{narayanan2008robust}, where linkage is a fixed-pool matching problem over sparse and noisy rating traces, and the AOL search logs~\citep{aol_search_log}, where linkage emerges through open-ended narrowing and corroboration over unstructured search histories.
 In both cases, we ask whether an agent can reconstruct identity from anonymized artifacts and overlapping auxiliary context.